LionelB5/polygon-books-hardhat/README.md

 balance = await contract.balanceOf('<address_here>');
 ```

+TODO: Document mocking of Chainlink VRF Coordinator and Link Token in local environments

 ### Deployment to a remote blockchain (testnet)

 Before deploying to the testnet, ensure you have some testnet MATIC; since we are modifying